The Israel Innovation Fund (TIIF) is a 501(3)(3) non-profit registered in the United States but largely based in Tel Aviv and Jerusalem.

 Tatiana was born and raised in Boston, MA.
 After graduating from Maimonides school she spent her gap year studying, traveling and volunteering in Israel.
 Tatiana graduated from UMD with a BS in Community Health.
 Upon graduation, she became a campus coordinator for the David Project.
 While living in Boston she established a new Moishe house, which hosts events for young Jewish adults to foster a senses of community among youth.
 She now lives in Jerusalem.

-Avi Orlian has spent 2+ years in Information Technology project management and team leadership roles.
+Avi Orlian has spent 2+ years in business development and start up consulting roles.
 He is currently finishing his professional studies in New York.
 He has a deep rooted passion for Israel stemming from his time in the country.

 DIGITAL COMMUNICATIONS DIRECTOR